tinygrad/tinygrad/docs/runtime/hcq.md

                 .submit(your_device)
 ```

-Your runtime should implement the required functions that are defined in the `HWCommandQueue`, `HWComputeQueue`, and `HWCopyQueue` classes.
+Each runtime should implement the required functions that are defined in the `HWCommandQueue`, `HWComputeQueue`, and `HWCopyQueue` classes.

 ::: tinygrad.device.HWCommandQueue
     options: